 The float valve is stuck

 That little float valve on the top of the lid is meant to loosely move between venting and natural pressure release.
-But if this valve is stiff or gets jammed, there’s a problem.
+If this valve gets jammed, there’s a problem.
 It usually means that the valve has become clogged with food.
-Take the valve out and wash it thoroughly, then wash the lid all around the valve and make sure all bits of food are removed.
+Unclog the valve, and then wash the lid all around the valve and make sure all bits of food are removed.

 My pot is … kind of stinky